 In overall terms, the Japanese had 1.217 million men including more than 600,000 troops in two tank divisions, 25 infantry divisions and four independent mixed brigades.
 These had 1,155 armoured vehicles (mostly armoured cars and light tanks), 6,700 pieces of artillery (mostly light), and 1,800 aircraft (mostly trainers and obsolete types).
 The Japanese navy contributed nothing to the defence of Manchukuo, whose occupation it had always opposed on strategic grounds.

-Most of the Japanese formations were far below establishment strength as many of their constituent units had been redeployed to strengthen formations depleted in fighting the Americans, British and Chinese farther to the south, and most of Japan’s heavy weapons and equipment had also been transferred out of the theatre to meet the pressing and, at the time, more urgent needs of the Pacific campaign.
+By this stage of the war, most of the Japanese formations were far below establishment strength as many of their constituent units had been redeployed to strengthen formations depleted in fighting the Americans, British and Chinese farther to the south, and most of Japan’s heavy weapons and equipment had also been transferred out of the theatre to meet the pressing and, at the time, more urgent needs of the Pacific campaign.
 The result was that the Kwantung Army had in real terms been reduced to a comparatively light infantry force more suited to the counter-insurgency than modern combat role, and possessing only limited mobility and experience.
 Manchuria had the bulk of usable industry and raw materials for the Japanese in China, and was therefore of primary strategic importance, but the Japanese forces were no match for the Soviet army which had a vast superiority, qualitative as well as quantitative, in terms of its equipment, matériel and tactics by that time.
 The Japanese forces also contained a large number of new recruits.

 At the dictate of Imperial Japanese army headquarters, Korea was given priority defence and the army was oriented along the northern and eastern borders of Manchuria with only limited outposts along the western border.